-More comments, and my experience is as follows.
-To those questions, etc. we received from FIRE “followers” who picked up this article, it is $6 million minimum needed (and I am very confident in that number).
+For “fat” FIRE, which is retiring while maintaining a typical standard of living while still having extra for future saving and investing, it is $6 million minimum needed (and I am very confident in that number).
 Suzie say 5 million, but I say (as well as other experts) that more is needed.
-In addition to that, fat FIRE also needs to have a still active income stream to live a lifestyle that allows you to retire by 40, as I expand upon below.
-That amount gives you freedom as well as flexibility like I have been indicating and ability to still have life experiences…ability to travel to see the world, stay in nice hotels, buy vacation home(s), live in a nice city like Mt Pleasant, cover future health care obligations as you age (which may be a major expense), give to charity, etc. FIRE is much more than just “FU” money, as I indicate below and expand upon the dollar amount.
+In addition to that, fat FIRE also needs to have a still active income stream to live a lifestyle that allows you to retire by 40 and still enjoy life, as I expand upon below.
+That six million amount gives you freedom as well as flexibility like I have been indicating and ability to still have life experiences…ability to travel to see the world, stay in nice hotels, invest such as buy vacation home(s), live in a nice city like Mt Pleasant, cover future health care obligations as you age (which may be a major expense), give to charity, etc. FIRE is much more than just “FU” money, as I indicate below and expand upon the dollar amount.

 Reading the latest issue of Money Magazine and it featured this term of FIRE, which stands for Financial Independence, Retire Early.
 Of course the New York Times recently featured this concept too here https://www.nytimes.com/2018/09/01/style/fire-financial-independence-retire-early.html.
-I guess I was an early adopter of FIRE and I did not even know it, as I was and am living it before the term even came into place.
+I guess I was an early adopter of FIRE and I did not even know it, as I was and am living fat FIRE before the term even came into place.
 Apparently the concept is one of those “buzzwords” or fads that come and go over the years, and apparently millennials among others are grabbing on to the term.
 But quite frankly the math does not add up when reading more about it.